-Active nest removals were carried out in strategic areas of Peninsula B and Peninsula C to prevent the expansion of nesting cormorants into previously nest-free areas.
+Active nest removals were carried out in strategic areas of Peninsulas A, B and C to prevent the expansion of nesting cormorants into previously nest-free areas.
 Depending on the location within the colony, either individual trees or large areas were monitored and managed using active nest removal.
 Nests were closely monitored to keep track of the age of eggs.
 No nests greater than 10-days old were removed, to prevent destruction of mature eggs; the 10-day incubation threshold followed is a conservative estimate based on current scientific literature on embryo development for altrical waterbirds (Humane Society of United States).
 In the event that eggs older than 10 days or nestlings were discovered, or a nest was known to be at least 10 days old, deterrent activities focusing on that nest ceased (Figure 7).
-A total of 1,222 active nests and 1,335 eggs were removed.
-Of those, 542 nests and 536 eggs were removed from Peninsula B; and 680 nests and 799 eggs were removed from Peninsula C. When possible, undamaged eggs were collected and float tested to confirm the incubation stage.
-These efforts began on 23 April and continued until 9 June 2018.
+A total of 2,483 active nests and 2,588 eggs were removed.
+Of those, 166 nests and 123 eggs were removed from Peninsula A; 1,591 nests and 1,666 eggs were removed from Peninsula B; and 726 nests and 797 eggs were removed from Peninsula C. When possible, undamaged eggs were collected and float tested to confirm the incubation stage.
+These efforts began on 11 April and continued until 26 June 2019.